Study Abroad in the Fall

 Program Competition

 Some popular VU abroad programs have capacity issues in the spring.
 This is not usually a concern in the fall, as lower fall enrollments nationwide mean a greater likelihood that you’ll get into your top-choice program!
 At many programs lower enrollments also equate to smaller class sizes and greater access to professors, especially in programs that utilize the study center model of instruction.
-Speak with a GEO advisor to see how this might play out at your destination.
+Speak with a Study Abroad advisor to see how this might play out at your destination.

 More Relaxed Preparation